VE7BQH Antenna Comparison Tables

 Lionel Edwards, VE7BQH, is well known for his pioneering work in EME and his knowledge of antenna design.
 His comparison table of 2m antenna designs has been a valuable resource for weak signal enthusiasts on that band.
 The recent increase in larger antennas for this band, along with the growth of interest in 6m EME, has resulted in many requests for such a 6m antenna comparison table, too.
 Lionel now has generously put together a table comparing a number of popular 6m antennas to help guide Magic Band operators on antenna decisions.
 This table was painstakingly prepared to include the free space gain of each yagi with respect to a dipole, the optimum and 75% of optimum stacking distances for both two and four yagis and resulting gain figures, and the SWR of a single antenna 150 kHz from the design frequency.
 The SWR value provides an indicator of the "Q" of the antenna, and how likely it is to be affected by rain, ice and snow; the narrower the bandwidth of the antenna, the more susceptible it is to such de-tuning by the weather.
 Please join with me in thanking Lionel for graciously agreeing to undertake the very laborious challenge of preparing these tables.

-This chart also includes antennas for 2m (you can select between 2m or 6m by clicking on the appropriate tab shown at the bottom of the workbook).
+The above chart also includes antennas for other bands (you can select between 2m, 6m or 70cm by clicking on the appropriate tab shown at the bottom of the workbook).
 If you do not have Microsoft EXCEL, this chart can be viewed using either of the following free viewers:

 The purpose of the above tables is to provide comparison information for 6m operators selecting antennas, and stacking information for experienced weak signal operators interested in constructing antenna arrays to maximize gain.
 VE7BQH does not have the time or interest to design custom antennas for individuals.
 That is why I have provided some links below to more information about some of the antennas included in the comparison table.
 For many people, the best value is to purchase a commercial antenna already constructed with hard-to-find materials.